vanti-dev/sc-bos/manifests/keycloak/themes/README.md

     - ./manifests/keycloak/themes/smartcore:/opt/keycloak/themes/smartcore
 ```

-This means that the `smartcore` theme will be loaded into the KeyCloak server on startup.
+This means that the `smartcore` theme will be loaded (mounted) into the KeyCloak server (docker container) on startup.

+If there is no docker available, the theme can be loaded into the KeyCloak server by copying the `smartcore` directory into the `themes` directory of the KeyCloak server.
+The target `themes` directory is located in the `root/opt/keycloak/` directory of the KeyCloak server.

+The end result (path) should look like this: `//root/opt/keycloak/themes/smartcore`.

+The version of KeyCloak server know to be supporting the `smartcore` theme is `v21.0.1`.
+It hasn't been tested with any other version.

+## Notes

 The theme uses `Patternfly` for styling.
 The `Patternfly` files are located in the `common/resources/web_modules/react-core/dist/styles` directory.
 Most js modules are written with `React`, however it also includes `Angular`.
 I've removed from the theme the unnecessary `React` modules because those are present in the system.